 WHAT TO DO IF YOU NEED TO SURRENDER YOUR PET

-You have a number of choices, and just one of them is surrendering your pet to the Delaware SPCA.
-If you have exhausted alternatives to relinquishment, here is how our admissions process works.
+You have a number of choices, and surrendering your pet to the Delaware SPCA should be your last resort.
+However, if you have exhausted alternatives to relinquishment, here is how our admissions process works.

 WHAT YOU SHOULD EXPECT

 Surrendered pets will only be accepted by appointment.
 There is a $50 relinquishment fee for each animal surrendered.

 If we have space available in our shelter, we will schedule an appointment.
 If there is not space available, you will be placed on our waiting list and will receive a call when space becomes available.
 This could take from one week to two months, depending upon the type of animal and the time of year.

 HOW THE PROCESS WORKS

 Each day, Delaware SPCA Admissions staff assesses the amount of space available in the shelter as adoptable animals find homes.
 Based on the number of available cages and kennels, a staff member will call you according to your place on the waiting list.
 Each appointment should take approximately 30 minutes.